Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Kirk raised his head, shocked.
 "Powell-"

-***"I*** *do."* his voice broke on the second word, and he cleared his throat.
+"***I*** *do."* his voice broke on the second word, and he cleared his throat.
 "That city has her blood in its mortar, and by God we’d *better* make summat that’s fookin’ worthy of her."

 Kirk, wisely, said nothing and instead gave him space and time to arrive at his point.